G-Force007/PropKill/README.md

 ![Interface](http://i.imgur.com/1MBPGLj.jpg)

 ### Installation
-1. Upload the *propkill-master* folder to your Garry's Mod gamemodes folder.
+1. Save into folder named *propkill* and place inside Garry's Mod gamemodes folder.
-2. Rename it to propkill.
-3. Join your server and test it out!
+2. Join your server and test it out!

 ### Bugs/requests
 Post an issue on this page.